Psychological Injury ? – How Much Compensation? – National Cases – Call Us > 0800 699 0079 – £££

 - Lastly, post-traumatic stress disorder is a psychiatric condition but on its own category.
 The amounts often range from £2000 for less severe cases up to £55,000 for the most serious cases.

-How Do you tell the Symptoms of Psychological Injury and How do you Get Diagnosed?
+How do you tell the Symptoms of Psychological Injury and How do you Get Diagnosed?

 After a traumatic event, or during continuing trauma, individuals react in a variety of ways.
 This means they can experience a broad range of emotional and physical reactions.
-The emotional or psychological symptoms of trauma include feeling disconnected or numb, anxiety and fear, shock and disbelief, guilt and self-blame, hopelessness, confusion, difficulty concentrating, and isolating oneself from other people.
+The emotional trauma or psychological symptoms of trauma include feeling disconnected or numb, anxiety and fear, shock and disbelief, guilt and self-blame, hopelessness, confusion, difficulty concentrating, and isolating oneself from other people.
 The physical symptoms of trauma manifest as fatigue, insomnia, aches and pains, racing heartbeat, edginess and agitation, muscle tension and being startled easily.

 The symptoms will manifest depending on the severity of the psychological damage.
 They sometimes last a few days, or a few months and gradually fade as the victim processes the trauma.